maverickanp/jaya-challenge/README.md

 }
 ```

-# json to create a new user GET
+# json to list all users POST

 http://localhost:3030/users/

 * response